Ziyangpig/ML/Linear model.md

 ---

 # Logistic Regression
-> use sigmod or softmax to approximate
+> use sigmod or softmax to approximate posterior probability
 ## Binary classification
 **logistic function/sigmod**